Edward Makuka Nkoloso

-Edward Festus Mukuka Nkoloso (1919-1989) was a member of the Zambian resistance movement and the founder of the Zambia National Academy of Science, Space Research and Philosophy.
+Edward Festus Mukuka Nkoloso (1919–1989) was a member of the Zambian resistance movement and the founder of the Zambia National Academy of Science, Space Research and Philosophy.
+He was especially famous for attempting a space programme and its "Afronauts" have been the subject of subsequent art works and documentaries.

 Life

 Nkoloso was born in 1919, in the northern part of Northern Rhodesia.
 Some sources refer to him as "Edward Makuka Nkoloso".

-He was drafted into the Northern Rhodesian Regiment forces in World War II, ultimately serving as a sergeant in the signal corp.
-After the war, he became translator for the Northern Rhodesian government.
+He was drafted into the Northern Rhodesia Regiment in World War II, ultimately serving as a sergeant in the signal corp.
+After the war, he became a translator for the Northern Rhodesian government.
 He was also a grade school teacher, and opened a new school, which was purportedly shut down by British authorities.
 He then joined the resistance movement.
 He was arrested and imprisoned in 1956 and 1957.
 Following his release, he was appointed as security official of United National Independence Party.
 In 1960, he founded the Zambia National Academy of Science, Space Research and Philosophy.
 In 1964, he participated in the Constitutional Convention.

 Space program

 From 1960 until sometime after 1969, Nkoloso's "space program" sought to accomplish the launching of a rocket that would send 17-year-old Matha Mwambwa and two cats to the Moon.
 There were also plans for a trip to Mars.
 Nkoloso hoped to beat the United States and Soviet Union's respective space programs at the height of the Space Race.

-To train the astronauts, Nkoloso set up a makeshift facility on an abandoned farm 11 kilometres (7 mi) from Lusaka, where the trainees would be rolled down a rough hill in a 200-litre (55 US gal, 44 imp gal) oil drum.
+To train the "Afronauts" (astronauts), Nkoloso set up a makeshift facility on an abandoned farm 11 kilometres (7 mi) from Lusaka, where the trainees would be rolled down a rough hill in a 200-litre (55 US gal, 44 imp gal) oil drum.
 This, according to Nkoloso, would train them in the feeling of weightlessness in both space travel and re-entry.
 In addition, they used a tyre swing to simulate weightlessness.